 Avoiding the vulnerability or mitigating its effects

 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can

 — If range checking is not provided by the language, use explicit range checks, type checks or value checks to validate the correctness of all values originating from a source that is not trusted.
-However, it is difficult to guarantee that multiple input variables cannot be manipulated to cause an error to occur in some operation somewhere in a program[30].
+However, it is difficult to guarantee that multiple input variables cannot be manipulated to cause an error to occur in some operation somewhere in a program, see Jones, Derrick [22].

 — Alternatively, use explicit range checks to protect each operation.
-Because of the large number of integer operations that are susceptible to these problems and the number of checks required to prevent or detect exceptional conditions, this approach can be prohibitively labor intensive and expensive to implement.
+Because of the large number of integer operations that are susceptible to these problems and the number of checks required to prevent or detect exceptional conditions, this approach can be prohibitively labour intensive and expensive to implement.

 — Choose a language that generates exceptions on erroneous data conversions.

 — Design objects and program flow such that multiple or complex explicit type conversions are unnecessary.

-Understand any explicit type conversion that you must use to reduce the plausibility of error in use.
+— Understand any explicit type conversion that must be used to reduce the plausibility of error in use.

 — Use static analysis tools to identify whether or not unacceptable conversions will occur, to the extent possible.

-— Avoid the use of plausible but wrong default values when a calculation cannot be completed correctly.
-Either generate an error or produce a value that is out of range and is certain to be detected.
-Take care that any error processing does not lead to a denial-of-service vulnerability.
+— Avoid the use of plausible but wrong default values when a calculation cannot be completed correctly., instead either generating an error or producing a value that is out of range and is certain to be detected.

+— Take care that any error processing does not lead to a denial-of-service vulnerability.

 — Always respect the implied unit systems, when converting explicitly from one numeric type to another.